ossobv/openvpn-u2f-setup/README.rst

 ::

+    # [OSSO B.V. openvpn-u2f-setup]
-    # Use via-file because we'd have to set --script-security 3 for via-env:
+    # (Use via-file because we'd have to set --script-security 3 for via-env.)
     auth-user-pass-verify /etc/openvpn/openvpn-u2f-setup/openvpn-u2f-verify via-file
+    reneg-sec 28800  # 8 hours so we don't need to renegotiate U2F too often

 Further, you'll need to create a ``keyhandle.dat`` and ``userkey.dat`` and place them in ``/etc/openvpn/u2f/<CN>/`` where ``<CN>`` is the